Updated: Nov 3, 2022

 6. No, Your Brain Is Not Made of Straw

 Most of my time student teaching, I felt as though my brain was made of straw.
-I was surrounded by these brilliant veteran teachers who had a wealth of knowledge that I did not think I would ever attain.
+I was surrounded by these brilliant veteran teachers with a wealth of knowledge I did not think I would ever attain.
 Eventually, I realized that instead of feeling discouraged about the knowledge I did not have, I should build on the knowledge I had from the get-go.
 Personally, Social Studies was the content area I felt the least confident.

 7. Remember You Have A Heart, Can You Feel It Ticking?

 There were many student teaching times when I cried so much that I thought I would need an oil can to keep from rusting over.
 I would get so discouraged that I would forget why I even wanted to teach in the first place.
 While I would not wish this feeling on any other student teacher, this will likely happen.